KunChen1110/SheetHero/dataset/DatasetV1.md

 ### Global Carbon Emissions Comparison

+### Scenario
+Environmental and climate data analysis

+### Category
+group emissions by continent; compute yearly totals and percentage changes; build 2022 ranking bar chart

 ### Spread Sheet

 [spreadsheet42](Task19/tc19_input01.xlsx)

 ### Prompt
 This dataset lists annual carbon dioxide emissions by country.
-Please group countries by continent, calculate the total emissions per continent for each year, compute the percentage change from 2000 to 2022, and create a bar chart ranking continents by emissions in 2022.
-Output a new Excel file.
+Please group countries by continent, calculate the total emissions per continent for each year, and compute the percentage change from 2000 to 2022.

+If data for the year 2022 is missing, then instead use the latest available year (for example 2019) as the comparison endpoint, and clearly state this assumption in the output.

+Create a bar chart ranking continents by emissions in 2022; if 2022 is not available, rank by the latest available year used in your calculation.
+Output the results in a new Excel file.

 ### Answer